Emsworth, some Miscellaneous Additional History

 oysters poisoned several people and killed the Dean of

-Winchester.
 Volunteers were given a day of foreshore fieldwork and

 survey training by the MAT and a guidance manual was created